How diet changes can help reduce the symptoms of endometriosis

 The advice and recipes in the book are the bottom line, based on ingredients and recipes that are best suited to a diet to help reduce the pain and inflammation of endometriosis.

-~ Anti-inflammatory, gluten free, dairy free, sugar free, wheat free options ~
+Over 250 anti-inflammatory, gluten free, dairy free, sugar free, wheat free recipes

 The advice in the book also includes: